e-mission/e-mission-docs/docs/install/deploying_your_own_server_to_production_manual_install.md

 It is also necessary to edit the Content-Security-Policy in `www/index.html` so that connections to your own server URL are allowed.

 ### Starting processes ###
 The server needs three ongoing processes.
-The instructions here are for *nix systems.
-I've filled in what I've found for Windows equivalents, but they are untested.
-Any Windows installers, please correct them as required.

 #### The webserver ####
   It would be good to have this set up with a watchdog so that it can